TianB33/ESP32_tests/README.md

 ## GY-511 and MPU6050

-GY-511: Need to connect GND to GND, SDA to GPIO21, SCL to GPIO22, VIN to 3V3.
+GY-511: Need to connect GND to GND, SDA to GPIO21, SCL to GPIO22, VIN to 3V3. <br />
-MPU6050: Need to connect GND to GND, SDA to GPIO21, SCL to GPIO22, VCC to 3V3.
+MPU6050: Need to connect GND to GND, SDA to GPIO21, SCL to GPIO22, VCC to 3V3. <br />
 Can change GPIO pins in the source code.

-tester codes for GY-511 (magnetometer and accelerometer) and MPU6050 (gyroscope and accelerometer).
+tester codes for GY-511 (magnetometer and accelerometer) and MPU6050 (gyroscope and accelerometer). <br />
 I used complementary filter for MPU6050.
 For GY-511, I had a problem getting the heading angle out of the x,y,z raw data. atan(y/x) seems to be not working.

 ## udp_node